Overview of Manaslu Circuit Trek

 About the High Pass of Larke Pass (5106m)

-Larke Pass is an adventure-high pass in Manaslu Circuit Trek.
+Larke Pass is an adventure-high pass in the Manaslu Circuit Trek.
 It is 5106 m (16752 ft) above sea level.
 It is an open viewing area with a splendid view of Mt.
-Manaslu (8163m) and many more peaks.
-Pass day, ascending is approximately 450m and takes 3 to 4 hours.
+Manaslu (8163 m) and many more peaks.
+Pass day, ascending is approximately 450 m and takes 3 to 4 hours.
 We make an easily successful trip by customizing your trip itinerary perfectly, which means taking you slowly.
-You get enough time to adjust to high altitude per our itinerary, including an extra day in Samagaon for acclimatization.
+You get enough time to adjust to the high altitude per our itinerary, including an extra day in Samagaon for acclimatization.

-Larke La pass is a long walk; you should start early in the morning, around 5 a.m.
+Larke La Pass is a long walk; you should start early in the morning, around 5 a.m.
 It is mostly ascending and descending.
-Ascending is 3 to 4 hours, and descending is also the same at 3/4 hours.
+Ascending takes 3 to 4 hours, and descending also takes the same, at 3/4 hours.
 Then, trekking downtown along Bimtang, Goa, and Tilje, Dharapani joined the Annapurna Circuit Trekking Trail.
 And catch a vehicle to Besisahar along Tal, Chyamje, Jagat, Syange, Ngadi, Bulbule, Khudi, and Besisahar.
 Then, the next day, return to Kathmandu by comfortable bus or private vehicle such as a car, Jeep, or HiAce.
 You will stay overnight at a standard hotel in Kathmandu.

 Most of the people are of mixed races, such as Lama, Gurung, and others.
 They have their own culture, traditions, customs, language, dress, and festivals.
 The people in the mountain area are very religious; they are Buddhist, and every village has Buddhist monasteries.
 They are farmers; they grow lots of crops and vegetables.